[feat-text]Turning a person’s infatuation with their mobile device into a marketing tool for your brand is awesome.[/feat-text]

 However, it also makes it near impossible for your store locations to leverage the “here and now” micro-moments that occur at the hyper-local level.

 It is possible for you to give your locations more control over their local marketing efforts without putting your brand at risk.
-These tips from our online marketing company in Tampa should help:

 Jump into the present with reviews